wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.VII.2

 <p class=fip id=p2>
-2.&emsp;Everything the ego perceives is a separate whole, without the relationships that imply being.
+2. Everything the ego perceives is a separate whole, without the relationships that imply being.
 <sup>2</sup>The ego is thus against communication, except insofar as it is utilised to establish separateness rather than to abolish it.
 <sup>3</sup>The communication system of the ego is based on its own thought system, as is everything else it dictates.
 <sup>4</sup>Its communication is controlled by its need to protect itself, and it will disrupt communication when it experiences threat.